imaguiraga/bootstrap-css-customizer/wiki/readme.md

   );
 </code> </pre>

-use scope to lookupfor resolved variable in link functions
+use scope to lookup for resolved variable in link functions

 wire onchange to background values https://github.com/bgrins/TinyColor